I MADE IT MYSELF: Forging a Knife from Rebar

 Step 1: Choose the Rebar

-If you are a with limited skills and resources, use a nice long piece of rebar and you will be able to work the steel without worrying about burning your gloves or hands.
+If you are a beginner with limited skills and resources, use a nice long piece of rebar and you will be able to work the steel without worrying about burning your gloves or hands.
 Use a piece of steel that is about 3ft long to begin. ¼ inch rebar is what you are looking for.

 Step 2: Shape the Blade

 Start by shaping your blade’s edge by flattening out a section that is around 3 inches long.
-The rebar will flatten easily under a good hammer, but you aren’t just looking to draw out the here.
-You want to begin to flatten the blade but also hammer the front of your blade back into the to assure you have a sturdy blade that doesn’t become too brittle.
+The rebar will flatten easily under a good hammer, but you aren’t just looking to draw out the metal here.
+You want to begin to flatten the blade but also hammer the front of your blade back into the metal to assure you have a sturdy blade that doesn’t become too brittle.

 As the blade begins to take shape you are also going to flatten the spine of the blade on the anvil but hammering down on your blade.
 Naturally, the belly of the blade will begin to form.
 You can draw out a wide blade or keep it thin, the choice is yours.